jaypalexa/baseballink/pages/avg-war/avg-war.md

 <section class="storycontent avg-war">
   <h1>Average WAR Explained</h1>
     <p>
-      <a href="http://www.beyondtheboxscore.com/2011/2/28/2019517/using-trammell-and-reuschel-to-explain-war" target="_blank">Wins Above Replacement</a> (WAR) is a cumulative statistic (like H, HR, W, etc.), so the longer a player is active, the higher (or lower) his WAR.
+      <a href="http://www.beyondtheboxscore.com/2011/2/28/2019517/using-trammell-and-reuschel-to-explain-war">Wins Above Replacement</a> (WAR) is a cumulative statistic (like H, HR, W, etc.), so the longer a player is active, the higher (or lower) his WAR.
 Here we attempt to translate WAR into a rate statistic (like AVG, ERA, etc.) to show a player’s average WAR per season.
     </p>
     <p>
       <a href="http://www.baseball-reference.com">Baseball-Reference.com</a> uses the following scale for WAR values: